Principal Group Leader - Associate Research Director

 Her research interests over time included immune tolerance using T cell receptor transgenic mouse models and immunological memory focusing on CD4 memory T cells, their generation and survival.

-Gitta's lab got involved in infection research following their discovery of the differentiation factors for Th17 generation.
-Inflammation and infection have been a focus of their research since.
-More recently they discovered the importance of the transcription factor aryl hydrocarbon receptor (AhR), an environmental sensor, in the immune system.
+Gitta's lab got involved in infection and inflammation research following their discovery of the differentiation factors for Th17 generation.
+More recently they discovered the importance of the transcription factor aryl hydrocarbon receptor (AHR), an environmental sensor, in the immune system and beyond.